pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 1. Install the blade from the source system into the destination system.

+<a name="bring-up-the-blade-in-the-destination-system"></a>

-## <a name="bring-up-the-blade-in-the-destination-system"></a>Bring up the blade in the destination system
+## Bring up the blade in the destination system

 ### Destination: Use SAT to add the blade to hardware management

+1. Begin discovery for the blade.

-1. Use the `sat swap` command to map the nodes' ethernet interface MAC addresses to the appropriate IP addresses and component xnames, and begin discovery for the blade.
+   Use the `sat swap` command to map the nodes' Ethernet interface MAC addresses to the appropriate IP addresses and component names (xnames), and begin discovery for the blade.

-   The `--src-mapping` and `--dst-mapping` arguments should be used to pass in the ethernet interface mapping files created during the previous steps.
+   The `--src-mapping` and `--dst-mapping` arguments should be used to pass in the Ethernet interface mapping files created during the previous steps.

    ```bash
    ncn# sat swap blade -a enable --src-mapping ethernet-interface-mappings-src.json --dst-mapping ethernet-interface-mappings-x1005c0s3-2022-01-01.json x10005c0s3